 Because Washington follows a “pure” theory of comparative negligence, there is no threshold at which you are prohibited from receiving compensation.
 You can be more than half at fault, and if another party is also to blame, you can still receive compensation.

 However, your compensation will be reduced if you are determined to be partially at fault.
 In other words, if you have damages valued at $500,000 but you are determined to be 10% at fault, then your award will be reduced by 10% for a reduced total of $450,000.

 While it is good news that you can still recover compensation if you are partly at fault, you will need to fight back against a comparative negligence claim in order to maximize your compensation.

 After a crash, you do not have to handle everything alone.
-You do not need to stress yourself out over the insurance claim process and possibility of going to court.
-The lawyers and staff at Menzer Law Firm are here to guide you through these processes and fight for you to receive the compensation you deserve.
+You do not need to stress yourself out over the insurance claim process and the possibility of going to court.
+Our lawyers and staff at Menzer Law are here to guide you through these processes and fight for you to receive the compensation you deserve.